The NIRISS PASSAGE Spectroscopic Redshift Catalog in COSMOS: Redshift Comparison

 For a subset of flag~4 single-line sources initially identified as \Ha\ emitters, we refine the PASSAGE spectroscopic redshifts using COSMOS photometric redshift information.
 This refinement assumes that, in some cases, the single detected emission line was misidentified as \Ha\ and instead corresponds to \OIII\ (dashed-line scenario) or \OII\ (dotted-line scenario).
 Because the observed wavelength of the emission feature is well constrained by PASSAGE, directly adopting the COSMOS photometric redshift would be inappropriate.
 Instead, we compute an adjusted redshift using

 for the \OIII\ case, and

 for the \OII\ case.

-This adjustment is applied to all single-line \Ha-designated sources that lie within $5\sigma_{\rm NMAD}$ of the dashed or dotted loci in Figure~\ref{fig:redshiftcomparison}, where $\sigma_{\rm NMAD}=0.037$ is derived from the robust flag~1 sample.
+This refinement is applied to all single-line \Ha-designated sources that lie within $5\sigma_{\rm NMAD}$ of the dashed or dotted loci in Figure~\ref{fig:redshiftcomparison}, where $\sigma_{\rm NMAD}=0.037$ is derived from the robust flag~1 sample.
 This threshold corresponds approximately to sources within $\Delta z \simeq 0.18$ of the expected loci.

-Sources whose redshifts are refined in this manner are reclassified as flag~1.5, together with flag~4 sources that already show strong agreement between $z_{\rm PASSAGE}$ and $z_{\rm COSMOS}$ within the same $5\sigma_{\rm NMAD}$ threshold.
+Sources whose redshifts are refined in this manner will show the refined redshift in the \textsc{zbest} column of the catalog (but the original redshift from the lin-finding effort can still be found in the \textsc{z\textunderscore passage\textunderscore linefinder} column).
+These sources are also reclassified as flag~1.5, together with flag~4 sources that already show strong agreement between $z_{\rm PASSAGE}$ and $z_{\rm COSMOS}$ within the same $5\sigma_{\rm NMAD}$ threshold.
 This designation reflects that these redshifts are substantially more reliable than those of the remaining flag~4 sources.
 After this procedure, 183 flag~4 sources with COSMOS counterparts remain discrepant, with $\sigma_{\rm NMAD}=0.400$, and an additional 224 flag~4 sources lack COSMOS counterparts entirely.
 The PASSAGE spectroscopic redshifts for these 407 sources should therefore be treated with caution.
 In contrast, 383 sources are classified as flag~1.5, exhibiting $\sigma_{\rm NMAD}=0.022$, and their redshifts can be considered robust.

 Although photometric redshifts are themselves subject to uncertainties, the accuracy demonstrated in simulations by \citet{casey2023}, combined with the fact that nearly all sources with $z_{\rm COSMOS} > z_{\rm PASSAGE}$ align closely with the expected \OIII\ and \OII\ loci, suggests that this adjustment provides the most plausible redshift estimates for the majority of flag~1.5 sources.
 In total, 81 \OIII\ lines and 27 \OII\ lines are re-identified through this process, corresponding to approximately $14\%$ and $5\%$, respectively, of all cross-matched flag~4 sources.
 Thus, with the benefit of photometric hindsight, we estimate that $\sim19\%$ of flag~4 single-line sources were initially misidentified.